Wood Graining [ woo d-greyn-ing ] noun

-- Please read and follow the instructions as printed on the product labels and the following pages.
+- Please read and follow the instructions as printed on the product labels.

-- Work in a well ventilated area while applying base paint, stains, clear finishes, or any of their associated products.
+- Work in a well-ventilated area while applying base paint, stains, clear finishes, or any associated products.
 Pay close attention to all the cautions on the products used.

 - Examine the item to be refinished or grained, making sure it is structurally sound.
-Make structural improvements before applying the graining base.
+Make structural improvements before applying the base color.
 Remove glue spots or excessive caulk.
-Fill in scratches, nail holes and the like.
+Fill in scratches, nail holes, and the like.
 Always remove hardware before you begin.

-The surface in which the Graining Base is to be applied must be smooth, even, and in sound condition – no chipping, cracking, or peeling.
+The surface in which the base color is to be applied must be smooth, even, and in sound condition—no chipping, cracking, or peeling.
 It must be free of dirt, grease, and wax.

 If your project has multiple coats of old paint or varnish, we recommend using a quality paint remover to strip the old finish off and start with a clean, smooth surface.
 If the paint on your project is smooth, tight, and in good shape, stripping is generally unnecessary.